stefanhaustein/flowgrid/src/main/assets/ui.md

 ### Context Menu

 The context menu allows you to modify the current operation at the current touch position by adding, changing or removing operational blocks.
+The current touch position is highlighted in light blue to confirm the selected location.

+#### Add Buffer

+Add a buffer to the selected input.
+Available when an unbuffered input for a rgular operation (=non-continuous) is selected.

+#### Remove Buffer

+Removes a buffer (including potentially contained constants).
+Only shown if an input connection with a buffer or constant is selected.

 #### Data / IO